An Iteratively Optimized Patch Label Inference Network for Automatic Pavement Distress Detection: Related Work

-In summary, the tasks of the aforementioned works can be grouped into three categories: pavement crack segmentation~\cite{shi2016,gaborfilter,zhang2016,fphbn,msif}, pavement crack localization~\cite{mandal2018,wang2018,ale2018} and specific pavement distress detection~\cite{uav,cnnta,ddpdd}.
-Clearly, the general pavement disease detection, which does not just limit to detect specific diseases, still remains unstudied systematically.
-Moreover, most of the existing pavement disease datasets, such as Crack Forest Dataset (CFD)~\cite{shi2016}, CrackTree200~\cite{cracktree}, Crack500~\cite{fphbn}, are mainly designed for pavement crack segmentation.
-These datasets generally contain hundreds or thousands of samples and only the diseased images are involved, which cannot be directly applied for studying pavement disease detection.
+In summary, the tasks of the aforementioned works can be grouped into three categories: pavement crack segmentation~\cite{shi2016,gaborfilter,zhang2016,fphbn,msif}, pavement crack localization~\cite{mandal2018,wang2018,ale2018} and specific pavement distress detection~\cite{uav,cnnta,ddpdd,aprs,siri,qsvm}, such as crack and raveling detections.
+Clearly, the general pavement distress detection, which is not just limited to detect specific diseases, still remains unstudied systematically.
+Moreover, most of the existing pavement distress datasets, such as Crack Forest Dataset (CFD)~\cite{shi2016}, CrackTree200~\cite{cracktree}, Crack500~\cite{fphbn}, are mainly designed for pavement crack segmentation.
+These datasets generally contain hundreds or thousands of samples and only the diseased images are involved, which cannot be directly applied for studying pavement distress detection.

-In this paper, we attempt to develop a novel deep learning method named Iteratively Optimized Patch Label Inference Network (IOPLIN) for automatically detecting pavement diseases not just limited to some specific ones.
-And a large-scale pavement disease image dataset named CQU-BPDD is released for supporting the study of automatic pavement disease detection.
+In this paper, we attempt to develop a novel deep learning method named Iteratively Optimized Patch Label Inference Network (IOPLIN) for automatically detecting pavement distresses not just limited to some specific ones.
+And a large-scale pavement disease image dataset named CQU-BPDD is released for supporting the study of automatic pavement distress detection.
 The CQU-BPDD dataset is a more challenging pavement image dataset, which contains 60,059 high-resolution pavement images involving seven different types of pavement diseases and also the normal case.